 Note: Because the BOP-related statistics have been revised, there is no strict continuity in the data before the end of 2013 and after the end of 2014.
+Source: "International Investment Position" (MOF.
+BOJ)

-Source: "International Investment Position" (MOF, BOJ), data from the Cabinet Office
+Note: Based on BPM6 over the entire period Source: "International Investment Position" (MOF, BOJ), data from the Cabinet Office